matterhorn-chat/matterhorn/docs/bulk-channel-fetching.md

  * This change also revealed the many spots where we rely on an implicit current channel, or where we fall back to the current channel in the absence of a specified channel.
-It also revealed a few spots where there are meaningful behaviors in both cases, such as how to deal with posting error messages so the user can see them:

  * The next issue was dealing with rendering, since without an implicit current channel, we needed a way to deal with that.
 The approach I